-Elephant starter kit canvas is on a 12″ clip frame, CF129.
+Our Elephant starter kit canvas is seen here on a 12″ clip frame, CF129.
 The internal width of the frame is 12″.
-The printed area of the Elephant canvas is only 4″ x 4″ but as there’s a lot of canvas around the design (3″ all round), a 12″ frame is a good choice.
+The printed area of the Elephant canvas is only 4″ x 4″ but as there’s a lot of canvas around the design (3″ all around), a 12″ frame is a good choice.

 If you will be stitching designs that aren’t quite as wide as 16″ x 16″, a 21″ frame could be a good idea.
 Peacock Star (approx. 14″ x 14″) is here on a CF219 frame, the smaller of our two 21″ frames.

 If you want to buy a frame that should cover you for most projects that you are likely to stitch (unless you are going to choose very wide designs), then go for a 24″ frame.

 As you can see by E for Elephant below, you can put a small design can go onto a large frame.
 E for Elephant is on a CF249 frame.
 It’s worth bearing this in mind if you need to switch between projects – perhaps to stitch for a wedding or a new baby’s arrival.

 Finally, the largest frame we stock, a CF2412 24″ frame.
 On this frame, you can see a bit more top to bottom of the design as you stitch compared with a CF249 frame.

 CF2412 is shown here with an Arts and Crafts Tiles canvas.

 A few tips for using a tapestry frame